peter2520/Interactive-Lab-Hub/Lab 3/README.md

 Collaborated with: Yi-Ru Pei (yp329@cornell.edu)

 First, we brainstorm the main idea and the script together.
 Second, we acted out the dialogue and asked Jonathan to help us film the video.
-After finishing the main, Tsung-Yin contributed the code of text to speech and speech; Yi-Ru was responsible for drawing the storyboards.
+After finishing the main, Tsung-Yin contributed the code of text to speech and speech to text; Yi-Ru was responsible for drawing the storyboards.

 The video was filmed by Jonathan Tan(jmt362@cornell.edu)